afifnazim/send-nagios-reports/README.md

  There might be an BAD IDN error in the DNS while sending mail notification, the work around is given below -

- We need to create/edit muttrc file and below line -
+ We need to create/edit muttrc file and add below line -
  ```shell
  vi ~/.muttrc